lm3nitro/Projects/DNS/Pi-hole.md

 sudo cat pihole.log | grep -Po 'lh\d\.\w+' | wc -l
 ```

 7. Same as above, but without the count, this shows that actual results.
-We can see that all start with lh and is followed by either a 5,4, or 3.
+I can see that all start with lh and is followed by either a 5,4, or 3.

 ```
 sudo cat pihole.log | grep -Po 'lh\d\.\w+'